 What else drives property taxes up?

 You’ve kept your home just the same, but your property tax jumped up anyway.
 What gives?
-Some external factors can affect your home value (or even perceived value) or tax rate.
+While in some areas property taxes increase every year, some external factors can affect your home value (or even perceived value) or tax rate.
 Here are some common reasons why property taxes increase.

 Changes in the neighborhood